 In addition to following device selection, natively supported control surfaces can be "locked" to specific devices, guaranteeing hands-on access no matter where the current focus is in your Live Set.
-To enable or disable locking, (PC) / Ctrl (Mac) on a device's title bar, and then select your preferred controller from the "Lock to..." context menu.
-You'll recognize the same list of control surfaces that you defined in the MIDI/Sync Preferences.
+To enable or disable locking, [right-click](PC) / [CTRL-click](Mac) on a device's title bar, and then select your preferred controller from the "Lock to..." context menu.
+You'll recognize the same list of control surfaces that you defined in the Link/MIDI Preferences.
 By default, the instrument in a MIDI track will automatically be locked to the control surface when the track is armed for recording.